JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Dracula.md

 crew:
 - Director: Fulton Burns
 orchestra:
-Genres:
+genres:
 - Radio Play
 - Drama
 - Horror
-Description: "A chilling sonic voyage that brings Bram Stoker's classic vampire tale to life in the golden age of radio."
+description: "A chilling sonic voyage that brings Bram Stoker's classic vampire tale to life in the golden age of radio."
 ---
 Enter a world where the line between the living and the undead blurs.
 FSCJ DramaWorks presents an enthralling stage adaptation of Orson Welles' radio play, Dracula.
 Experience the spine-tingling drama as the Mercury Theatre's vintage narrative is theatrically reborn, complete with suspenseful pauses, haunting sound effects, and bone-chilling performances.
 It's vintage radio horror, live on stage—minus the static but plus all the chills.